ChronicleStudio/RootStructure/README.md

 5. Once the Repository secesfully downloads, you should see the `License` and `Readme` for each prodject, under `C:\Test\RootStructure\CakeBuild\`, and the relevent `.csproj` under `C:\Test\RootStructure\CakeBuild\CakeBuild`.

 > ***Note:*** Where `CakeBuild` shows in the file structures above, this would be replaced by a given Prodject/Repository name.
+> ***Note:*** If you have issues with depencies showing as not loaded, ensure that the Install location for Vintage Story was selected correctly.
+If so, then double click on a given project and add a space to the bottom of the file, save the .csproj file, remove the space and save again.
+This should refresh the solution and builds should then show up as valid, if further steps are needed, reach out to Sauran The White on discord for assiatnce with troubleshooting.

 # Credits
 - `setup.bat` and `setup.ps1` where created by [Saruan The White](https://github.com/JonathanArendt)